Summer Squash Quesadillas

-Fair warning, these are vegetable stuffed quesadillas.
-But rest assured, they are just as good and satisfying as “meat” quesadillas.
+Fair warning: these are vegetable stuffed quesadillas.
+But rest assured, they are just as good and satisfying as meat quesadillas.
 And I have proof.
-I once brought these to a Super Bowl party and told no one what was actually in them.
+I once brought these to a Super Bowl party and didn’t tell anyone what was actually in them.
 To my surprise, they were the biggest hit of the party, especially among all the men.
-Infact, many didn’t believe me when I told them they were completely meatless—perhaps they just refused to believe they had just eaten vegetarian quesadillas.
-Nonetheless, this recipe is absolutely delicious and can hold its own as a main dish.
-Feel free to make a tangy, cilantro-y dipping sauce, or serve them with some really flavorful salsa and guacamole.
-I promise, you should not rule this recipe out this summer, especially when your garden is overproducing zucchini.
+In fact, many didn’t believe me when I told them they were completely meatless.
+Maybe they just didn’t want to believe they had eaten vegetarian quesadillas.

 Recipe adapted by Smitten Kitchen.